Neural-Navigators1710/Nerual-Navigators/README.md

 **Q: Why not use only the Pi for PWM?**

 A: Software PWM under Linux can jitter under CPU load.
 The Nano guarantees deterministic PWM for motors/servo.

-**Q: Do I need the color sensor if I already have the camera?**

-A: No. Camera is primary.
-Color sensor is optional as a cross-check when lighting is unpredictable.

 **Q: How do you guarantee 3 laps and stop in the original section?**